-1. tskew1 is the minimum time between a rising RCLK edge and a rising WCLK edge to guarantee that FF will go HIGH (after one WCLK cycle plus twrF).
-If the time between the rising edge of the RCLK and the rising edge of the work with the rising edge of the rising edge of the rising edge of the work is less than tskew1, then the FF deassertion may be delayed one extra WCLK cycle.
+1. txewz is the minimum time between a falling RCLK edge and a rising WCLK edge to guarantee that FF will go HIGH (after one WCLK cycle plus twrf).
+If the time between the falling edge of the RCLK and the rising edge of wCLK is less than tskew, then FF deassertion may be delayed one extra WCLK cycle.